-3.3.6 Other Road transport emissions
+3.3.3 Other Road transport emissions

-Cold start emissions are produced from vehicles before the engine has reached normal operating temperature.
-Estimates for of the distance travelled by vehicles whilst operating under cold start conditions are available for cars by average trip length and trip type using the method described in the Greenhouse Gas Inventory report for 2006 (Choudrie et al 2008).
+Cold start emissions are produced by vehicles before the engine has reached normal operating temperature.
+Estimates of the distance travelled by vehicles whilst operating under cold start conditions are available for cars by average trip length and trip type using the method described in the Greenhouse Gas Inventory report for 2008 (MacCarthy et al, 2010).
 Cold start conditions in Northern Ireland are assumed to have similar characteristics to those in Great Britain.
-These data enable estimates of the associated emissions to be determined at the UK level using the COPERT II methodology (EEA 1997).
+These data enable estimates of the associated emissions to be determined at the UK level.

 The trip types used in these calculations are classified as 'home to work', 'home to other locations' and 'work based' trips.
 'Home to work' related emissions are distributed across the UK using detailed population census data on whether people use their car as their method of transport to work.
 Emissions for trips from home to other locations are mapped using data on car ownership.
 Work based cold start emissions are mapped on a distribution of all employment across the UK.
-These have been reconciled with the outputs from DfT's TEMPRO model (DfT 2009).
+These have been reconciled with the outputs from DfT's TEMPRO model (DfT, 2009).
 The ratio of Northern Ireland to UK cold-start emissions, for each pollutant, is calculated from the NAEI road transport model.
-These emissions estimates are based on the COPERT III (Ntziachristos and Samaras 2000) model for cold-starts.
+These emissions estimates are based on the COPERT III (Ntziachristos and Samaras, 2000) model for cold-starts.

-Evaporative emissions of benzene and NMVOC from petrol vehicles have been distributed using a map of petrol fuel use on all roads, derived using the method described in section 3.3.2 above.
+Evaporative emissions of benzene and NMVOC from petrol vehicles have been distributed using a map of petrol fuel use on all roads derived using the method described in section 3.3.2 above.

-PM10 and PM{2.5} emissions from brake and tyre wear are distributed using a 1 km2 resolution map of estimated total vehicle kilometres on major and minor roads.
+$PM{10}$ and $PM{2.5}$ emissions from brake and tyre wear are distributed using a 1 km resolution map of estimated total vehicle kilometres on major and minor roads.